 The source SLS project.

 ImportantThe SLS Project list displays all projects under the Alibaba Cloud account and its RAM users.
-If you select a project of the Alibaba Cloud account, make sure the RAM user has permissions for that project.
+If you select a project that belongs to the Alibaba Cloud account, make sure that the RAM user has permissions on the project.
 Otherwise, data cannot be synchronized to AnalyticDB for MySQL.

 Simple Log Service Logstore